 - Your contract is signed on or after 1 July 2017 and no later than 30 June 2020, and

-- You meet all the other FHOG eligibility criteria
+- You meet all the other eligibility criteria.

-Owner builders who begin building their home wholly in regional Victoria within this 1 July 2017 to 30 June 2020 period and meet all the other FHOG eligibility criteria also qualify.
+Owner builders who start building their home wholly in regional Victoria between 1 July 2017 and 30 June 2020 who meet all other FHOG eligibility criteria also qualify.